 These books are great for all ages.
-Farm Anatomy is awesome for stimulating interest in a variety of farm-related and gardening topics and it has beautiful illustrations.
+Farm Anatomy is awesome for stimulating interest in various farm-related and gardening topics and has beautiful illustrations.

 Wings, Worms, and Wonder contains some great lessons and we look forward to using it more this year.
 In addition, there's a Print Resources section in the back that is packed full of ideas and references to extend your studies on a variety of topics.
 I was pleased to see that we already have several of them on our shelves.

 We all enjoy the Parts of the Biome Readers and there are several books in this set that are a great fit for further exploration.